Convening Grants

 Eligibility

-The foundation only accepts proposals from institutions with United States 501(c)(3) status or the international equivalent.
+For this program, the Terra Foundation accepts proposals only from institutions with United States 501(c)(3) status or the international equivalent.
 Convening grants are not made to individuals.

 Deadlines

-Grant proposals are reviewed by an external panel made up of curators and arts professionals who reflect a diverse range of backgrounds, perspectives, and approaches.
+Grant proposals are reviewed by an external panel made up of arts professionals who reflect a diverse range of backgrounds, perspectives, and approaches.

 How to Apply